-We’ve provided a guide on how to make a mobile app for your business in 2021, so you too can utilize all the potential an app has to offers you.
+We’ve provided a guide on how to make a mobile app for your business in 2023, so you too can utilize all the potential an app has to offer you.
 Good news—it doesn’t have to be too technical when it comes to understanding the overview.

 Step 1: Define Your Goals

 There are 2.79 million apps on the Google Play Store and 2.22 million apps on the Apple Store.
 However, the 2021 data shows only 5% of apps are successful.
 Why?
 Because an app should solve a problem, or offer value to its users.

 Since apps have become so easy to create, businesses tend to forget the importance of defining clear goals.
 Always remember that there are millions of apps out there, and your concept is unlikely to be 100% original.
 If you define objectives for your app, you’re more likely to be able to satisfy your audience’s needs.